Skip to content

 • catch { return BadRequest(); } in handlers.
 The global handler already does this; wrapping it just hides intent.
 Throw the right exception type from the domain.

 • throw new Exception("...") from a handler.
-Use one of the four typed exceptions.
-A bare Exception falls through to “500 Internal Server Error” with no detail — useless for the client and harder to debug.
+Use one of the typed exceptions.
+A bare Exception falls through to “500 Internal Server Error” with a generic message — useless for the client and harder to debug.

 • Returning IActionResult / Results.X(...) from a handler.
 Handlers return DTOs.
 The endpoint adapts to IResult via the endpoint builder.
 Keeping handlers DTO-only means the same handler is unit-testable without HTTP context.